abekek/abekek.github.io-old/src/posts/top_books_of_2020.md

 First, the ego wakes up when you are inspired and motivated to do something cool.
 Your ego begins to actively act, to seek other people's approval from the outside, asking the question: "What do other people think of me?"
 Thus, your ego makes you TALK about what you want to do, rather than DOing what you need to do.

 We think that being active on social networks, subscribers, scrolling the feed is a real job, because noise is created, people respond, and comment on our photos; and silence and calm == inaction and failure.
 This is all our ego.
-It creates the illusion of the importance of a person who creates an image in his head that he will never reach by such paths.
+It creates the illusion of the importance of a person who creates an image in his head that one will never reach by such paths.

 Here it is important to answer the question correctly: to be or to do?